Cervical Spine Fracture in Emergency Medicine Clinical Presentation

 • Weakness, numbness, or paresthesias along affected nerve roots

 Clinical evaluation of the cervical spine in a patient with blunt trauma is unreliable.
 In a study of surgical residents' ability to predict cervical injuries on the basis of clinical examination alone, sensitivity and specificity were 46% and 94%, respectively.
-Because of these limitations and potential for catastrophic morbidity if injury is missed, most patients with complex blunt trauma seen in the ED undergo radiographic evaluation before clearance, with some exceptions.
+Because of these limitations and the potential for catastrophic morbidity if injury is missed, most patients with complex blunt trauma seen in the ED undergo radiographic evaluation before clearance, with some exceptions.

 Common findings on physical examination in cervical spine injury include the following: